 Did you know there’s a difference between the value proposition of your company and products?

 Take Studio Neat for example.
-The value proposition for their company would be something like this: simple products that solve simple problems.
-The value proposition for their Material Dock is: it’s nice to have a designated spot to charge your devices.
+The value proposition for its company would be something like this: "Simple products that solve simple problems."
+The value proposition for its Material Dock is: "It’s nice to have a designated spot to charge your devices."
 Now, you can see and feel the company value proposition in the product value proposition, but it’s important to see the distinction.

 2. Your homepage value proposition